Kansas Military and Veterans Benefits

 • Reserve component Service members if they were activated for federal service, (active duty for training does not qualify)

-• Spouses and dependents (burial of dependent Children is limited to unmarried Children under 21 years old or 23 years old if a full-time student at an approved educational institution or a Child who develops a lifelong disability prior to age 21)
+• Spouses and dependent Children (burial of dependent Children is limited to unmarried Children under 21 years old, or 23 years old if a full-time student at an approved educational institution, or a Child who develops a lifelong disability prior to age 21)

 There is no residency requirement to be buried in a Kansas Veterans’ Cemetery.
-All Veterans are encouraged to complete the Kansas Veterans’ Cemetery, Eligibility Pre-Certification Application to establish eligibility prior to need.
+All Veterans are encouraged to complete the Kansas Veterans Cemetery Program Eligibility, Pre-Certification Application to establish eligibility prior to need.

 Learn more about the Kansas Veterans' Cemetery Program

-Kansas Open Records Exemption for Military Records: Veteran’s military discharge records must be kept confidential and cannot be released without the Veterans authorization.
+Kansas Open Records Exemption for Military Records: A Veteran’s military discharge record must be kept confidential and cannot be released without the Veteran’s authorization.
+Upon the death of the Veteran their discharge records may be released to the Veteran’s next of kin or their designated representative.

 Learn more about the Kansas Open Records Exemption for Military Records

-Request Kansas Resident Military Records: Kansas maintains military service files for Veterans released from military service who listed Kansas as their home of record.
+Request Kansas Resident Military Records: Kansas maintains military service files for Veterans released from the U.S. Armed Forces who listed Kansas as their home of record.

 The Kansas' Adjutant General's Department, Archives Office can provide records from the following periods of service: